hariclerry/novoresume_challenge/README.md

 #### Implementations/Requirements
 1. Write unit test for the login function in backend
-   I installed and setup jest as the testing library, added unit test for the login functionality.
+   - I installed and setup jest as the testing library, added unit test for the login functionality.
 See above command on how to run tests.
-2. Implemented login functionality for backend
+2. Implement login functionality for backend
-   I implemented the login functionality as per the requirements and added authentication using JSON Web Tokens.
+   - I implemented the login functionality as per the requirements and added authentication using JSON Web Tokens.
-3. Implemented the functionality to generate the HTML for the PDF of the offer in front-end I implemented the PDF generation functionality whereby after a user has selected and saved products with their billing information, they are able to generate offers converted to PDF formate.
+3. Implemented the functionality to generate the HTML for the PDF of the offer in front-end
+    - I implemented the PDF generation functionality whereby after a user has selected and saved products with their billing information, they are able to generate offers converted to PDF formate.
 I would like to point out here that, I have not yet managed to add footer to the PDF.
 I have tried implementing it using the --html-footer flag in the application but run into some issues with Wkhtmltopdf and because of time constraint, I have left the footer blank for now.
 4. Implemented the landing page in front-end
-   I have implemented the landing page as per the requirement from the given mockup.
+   - I have implemented the landing page as per the requirement from the given mockup.

 #### Changes made